GetMeoutt/linux_assignment1/README.md

 `doctl` is the official DigitalOcean command-line interface (CLI).

 > [!note]
 > CLI is a text-based interface that allows users to interact with the operating system.

+[^2]
 ### What Does It Do?
 It allows users to interact with the DigitalOcean API via the command line interface.
-Users can create, configure, and destroy DigitalOcean resources like Droplets, Kubernetes clusters, firewalls, load balancers, database clusters, domains, and more.
+Users can create, configure, and destroy DigitalOcean resources like Droplets, Kubernetes clusters, firewalls, load balancers, database clusters, domains, and more.[^11]

 ### Why Use `doctl`?
 `doctl` allows experienced users to manage resources faster than using the web interface.
 With `doctl`, system administrators can automate repetitive tasks, which is helpful for scaling infrastructure.
-Moreover, since `doctl` is a command-line interface, it reduces the resources that hardware will use, making it less resource-intensive.
+Moreover, since `doctl` is a command-line interface, it reduces the resources that hardware will use, making it less resource-intensive.[^11]

 ## How to Install `doctl`
 This is a step-by-step guide on how to install `doctl` on Arch Linux.